kstenerud/concise-encoding/ce-structure.md

 | **CAN**          | Refers to a possibility which **MUST** be accommodated by the implementation.                                         |
 | **CANNOT**       | Refers to a situation which **MUST NOT** be allowed by the implementation.                                            |
 | **OPTIONAL**     | The implementation **MUST** support both the existence and the absence of the specified item.                         |

+* Example character sequences will generally be enclosed within backticks: `this is a character sequence`
+* Example byte sequences will generally be enclosed within backticks, which are themselves enclosed within square brackets: [`f1 33 91`]